yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 The file is generally structured into a header section at the very beginning of the file and multiple titled sections like "Atoms", Masses", "Pair Coeffs", and so on.
+Header keywords can only be used *before* the first title section.

 The data file **always** starts with a "title" line, which will be **ignored** by LAMMPS.
 Omitting the title line can lead to unexpected behavior as then a line of the header with an actual setting may be ignored.
 This is often a line with the "atoms" keyword, which results in LAMMPS assuming that there are no atoms in the data file and thus throwing an error on the contents of the "Atoms" section.
-The title line may contain some keywords that can be used by external programs to convey information about the system, that is not required and not read by LAMMPS.
+The title line may contain some keywords that can be used by external programs to convey information about the system (included as comments), that is not required and not read by LAMMPS.

+The line following a section title is also **ignored**.
+Skipping it will lead to short reads and thus errors.
+The number of lines in titled sections depends on header keywords, like the number of atom types, the number of atoms, the number of bond types, or the number of bonds and so on.
+The data in those sections has to be complete.
+A special case are the "Pair Coeffs" and "PairIJ Coeffs" sections; the former is for force fields and pair styles that use mixing of non-bonded potential parameters, the latter for pair styles and force fields requiring explicit coefficients.
+Thus with *N* being the number of atom types, the "Pair Coeffs" section has *N* entries while "PairIJ Coeffs" has :math:`N \cdot (N-1)` entries.
+Internally, these sections will be converted to :doc:`pair_coeff <pair_coeff>` commands.
+Thus the corresponding :doc:`pair style <pair_style>` must have been set *before* the :doc:`read_data command <read_data>` reads the data file.

 Data files may contain comments, which start with the pound sign '#'.
 There must be at least one blank between a valid keyword and the pound sign.
+Below is a simple example case of a data file for :doc:`atom style full <atom_style>`.

 .. code-block:: bash